Fabio-A-Sa/Privago/docs/milestone2/report.md

 [Table T2]: Query parameters

 The need of the fl and fq parameters results from the inclusion of nested documents [X8] [X9].
-The final dataset consists hotels, each containing a list of reviews.
+The final dataset consists of hotels, each containing a list of reviews.
 Recognizing the relevance of both hotels and reviews as distinct documents, a distinct approach to the search process was necessary.
 The combined use of fl and fq proved to be efficient in this step.

 For query parameters the simple schema uses the default type, while the boosted schema employs the type created by eDismax [X5] with specific parameters for optimizing search engine results: